What is patch management?

-- Our patching software provides automated patch management which frees your IT administrators from the routine work of manually patching computers, so they can focus on other tasks that require their attention.
+- Our patch management tool provides an automated patch management system which frees your IT administrators from the routine work of manually patching computers, so they can focus on other critical tasks.

 Which patch management software is best for your organization?
 That answer depends on the features that you're looking for.
 Every business has its own set of demands, but there are a few common traits most organizations want to see in patch management software.
 It should: